theallseeingeye/testme/README.md

 another quick change.

 Okay new line.
-I want to test stash.
+I want to test.
+DELETE ME!

+I will adjust this merge conflict by KEEPING ME!